 In the same cast iron pan, add half the butter and the onions, leeks, celery and fennel seeds.
 Saute until the onions are opaque and the leeks are tender, about 5 minutes.

-Add the potatoes and the contents of the large stockpot, including the chicken bone broth and the cream.
+Add the potatoes and the contents of the large stockpot, including the chicken bone broth.
 Discard the 4 corn cobs.
 Simmer until the potatoes are nearly tender, about 8 minutes and then add the corn kernels.
 Turn off the heat and allow to marry.

-Now stir in the Sherry, crab, bacon and the thyme for 2 to 3 minutes.
+Now stir in the Sherry, cream, crab, bacon and the thyme and simmer for 2 to 3 minutes.

 Now add all this content to the chowder, along with the BBQ corn cobs, which were cut in half.